-If one is already taking thyroid replacement hormones, nutritional balancing practitioners do not take people off prescribed medication, as this can be dangerous.
+If one is already taking thyroid replacement hormones, development practitioners do not take people off prescribed medication, as this can be dangerous.
 Please work with your doctor on reducing your medication.
-Always reduce the amount of hormone medication SLOWLY, and wait at least several months after you begin a nutritional balancing program before starting to reduce your medication.
+Always reduce the amount of hormone medication SLOWLY, and wait at least several months after you begin a development program before starting to reduce your medication.
 For more on this topic, read Hashimoto’s Thyroiditis and Quitting Thyroid Hormones.

 The solution is never to destroy the thyroid gland with surgery or radiation.
-It is to address the causes, as is done with a nutritional balancing program, and the condition goes away permanently.
+It is to address the causes, as is done with a development program, and the condition goes away permanently.

 If stress, copper or mercury are the causes, it often disappears in a few months.
 If a pituitary toxin must be removed, it takes a few years to completely resolve.
-Nutritional balancing programs need special modifications for Grave’s disease.
-For more on this, read Grave’s Disease on this site.
+Development programs need special modifications for Grave’s disease.
+For more details, read Grave’s Disease.

 Addison’s disease.
 According to medical texts, cortisol or cortisone replacement therapy are needed in these cases.
-However, I have worked with a number of people with a diagnosis of Addison’s disease.
-So far, in every case, a nutritional balancing program has been sufficient to correct it, without ever needing adrenal hormone replacement therapy.
-In fact, adrenal hormones get in the way of correction.
+We have assisted a number of people who have a diagnosis of Addison’s disease.
+Most have recovered without the need for permanent hormone replacement therapy.

-To read more about this topic, click on Addison’s Disease, Adrenal Insufficiency and Adrenal Burnout Syndrome.
-The side effects of even low-dose cortisone therapy are so devastating that its use should be reserved as a last resort only if all else fails.
+For details, read Addison’s Disease, Adrenal Insufficiency and Adrenal Burnout Syndrome.
+The side effects of cortisone therapy can be severe, so it should be reserved as a last resort.